cheetah7027/Chakri/src/PWA-COMPLETE.md

 ### **Ready to Launch**

-Your JobMatch PWA is ready for:
+Your Chakri PWA is ready for:
 - 🚀 Production deployment
 - 📱 Real user testing
 - 🌍 Global distribution